FTP Methodologies: Single Pool vs. Matched Maturity

 Step 2: Assign funding sources to liabilities/assets

-- Hot deposits (2.5%): Fund competitive retail products
+- Hot deposits (2.5% cost): Fund competitive retail products where deposits are rate-elastic

 Step 3: Create funding source-specific FTP rates